 Of course, personality isn’t solely determined by biology.
 Our personalities are also formed by “sociogenic” factors—the early childhood experiences and cultural norms that shape the people we become.

-I exuded a social brightness so that people would never look too closely.
 Growing up, for example, my husband often sought out solitude in order to avoid other people’s demands.
 My friendly personality, meanwhile, was motivated by my desire to be a people-pleaser.
 I exuded a social brightness so that people would never look too closely and uncover the shame I’d felt growing up in a family darkened by addiction.

 But as our circumstances change, so can our social preferences.
 As I’ve become more stable and secure, I’ve found that I don’t need the distraction of constant social activity.
 And once my husband became a psychologist, he realized that his job was to meet others’ needs head-on.
 So he developed a skill set that would allow him to sustain energy in the midst of a lot of social interaction.